Social media and political communication in the United States: Scandals

 Political scandals have been a part of the American political system since its inception (see List of federal political scandals in the United States).
 Such scandals are events that capture a lot of attention, at first creating intense public commentary that eventually disappears from the mainstream media, which has been heavily involved in reporting past scandals.
 In recent decades, scandals relating to the Internet and social media have increased and which are less about illegal or corrupt activities than about what used to be private misdeeds.
 The first political scandal related to social media was the political demise of Congressman Anthony Weiner in 2011.
 Weiner, a Democrat from New York, sent a link, to a suggestive photograph, to a woman on his public Twitter account.
 The tweet and pictures were then sent to Andrew Breitbart, a conservative blogger, who posted them on his website before Weiner had a chance to take the tweet down.
 Within days the Anthony Weiner incident became national news.
 The scandal, nicknamed Weinergate, is considered to be the first sex scandal on social media involving a politician.
+The Affordable Care Act (ACA), most commonly known as Obamacare faced criticism due to transparency discrepancies.
+The Oversight Committee is dedicated to ensuring that Americans are informed about how their tax money is used and how much Washington takes from them for the intended purposes.
+The committee holds the government accountable to taxpayers to ensure transparency.
+Critics in mainstream media claimed the accessibility and how Obamacare was labeled as affordable was concealed and the money taken from taxpayers was not implemented for the commonwealth.

 Political scandals affecting election outcomes have come about as a result of social media use.
 Joe Miller, a Senate candidate from Alaska, tweeted about decorating his office before winning his race.
 Miller deleted the tweets, but not before a blogger was able to capture screenshots of them.
 Miller eventually lost the election.
 Meg Whitman, a Republican candidate in California, was embarrassed by a tweet sent by her press secretary that included a YouTube video of a cross-dressed musician.
 Whitman lost her race to Jerry Brown.
 Pete Hoekstra, a Michigan Congressman, got into trouble after tweeting confidential details during a trip to Iraq, thereby breaching security.
 Politicians have become more vulnerable to scandals as their lives become more public on social media.